Eyasin-terminal/2026-Project-Data_Cleanign_GameZone-Class_B/README.md

   Geo-mapping data for country and store locations

 ### The Workflow
-*(Insert image of your data pipeline flow chart here if available)*

 1. **Ingestion:** Loading raw datasets
 2. **Audit:** Creating a detailed **Issue Log** (Location, Frequency, Magnitude)
 3. **Remediation:** Applying business logic to clean or flag data